OCamlPro/liquidity/docs/sphinx/src/reference/liquidity.rst

 * ``Map.iter: ('key * 'val -> unit) -> ('key,'val) map ->
   unit``.
 Apply a function on all associations in the map.
 Since no value can be returned, it can only be used for side effects, *i.e.* to fail the transaction.
-It is translated to ``ITER`` in Michelson.

   .. tryliquidity:: ../../../../tests/doc/doc62.liq
   .. literalinclude:: ../../../../tests/doc/doc62.liq

 * ``Map.fold: (('key * 'val) * 'acc -> 'acc) -> ('key,'val) map ->
   'acc -> 'acc``.
 Apply a function on all associations of the map, updating and returning an accumulator.
-It is translated to ``ITER`` in Michelson.

   .. tryliquidity:: ../../../../tests/doc/doc63.liq
   .. literalinclude:: ../../../../tests/doc/doc63.liq